hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 The importer organizes actions so they will be exported correctly with this mode.

-This mode is usefull if you are exporting for game engine, with an animation library of a character.
+This mode is useful if you are exporting for game engine, with an animation library of a character.
 Each action must be on its own NLA track.